-Just as with Horizon 2020, beneficiaries requesting a large EU contribution as reimbursement of their eligible costs need to have their calculations and documentations checked by an auditor of their choice and send in a so-called CFS.
+Just as with Horizon 2020, cost calculation in Horizon Europe, as well as cost documentation, need to be checked by an auditor of the beneficiaries' choice and sent in a so-called CFS.

 Internally invoiced costs

-If you have previously charged costs for goods or services which are produced or provided within your organization as internal unit costs, then you probably have to recalculate the costs before charging them to your Horizon Europe action.
-Examples for internally invoiced costs include costs for self-produced chemicals, standardized in-house testing procedures or the use of the clean room, wind tunnel, etc.
+If you have previously charged costs for goods or services which are produced or provided within your organisation as internal unit costs, then you probably have to recalculate the costs before charging them to your Horizon Europe action.
+Examples for internally invoiced costs include costs for self-produced chemicals, standardised in-house testing procedures or the use of the clean room, wind tunnel, etc.

 The new rule is that you can now include actual indirect costs according to your usual cost accounting practice.
 This means also that you can no longer apply the 25% flat rate for indirect costs on top of your unit costs anymore.
 Depending on your usual calculations, these goods or services will have different eligible unit costs for Horizon 2020 and Horizon Europe, respectively.

 Costs for employees (or equivalent), seconded personnel and the formerly so-called in-house consultants are calculated in a different way under Horizon Europe, and documented slightly differently, too.
 Cost calculation in Horizon Europe will not anymore be per last closed financial year.
 Instead, the calendar year will be implemented.
 Hourly rates will no longer operate.
 Now, daily rates will apply.
 If you have people working on both Horizon 2020 and Horizon Europe actions, this means that you have to calculate personnel costs differently, resulting in different eligible costs to be claimed to the EU.